Introduction

 The action opens with a revealing visual transition: a close-up of a sunlit forest, a true paradise easily mistaken for Neverland, which is ultimately revealed to be a scale model in Peter Banning’s office at the top of a San Francisco skyscraper.
 Peter contemplates a miniature world of a tourist complex with evident satisfaction, in sharp contrast to the dull fog of the city behind him.

-Peter manipulates the model by clipping in miniature buildings and ski slopes while explaining his cynical strategy.
+Peter manipulates the model by clipping in miniature buildings and ski slopes while explaining his cynical strategy to get this project built.
 To manipulate the Sierra Club, the environmental organization opposing the project, he must convince them that the development will be gradual and that he cares about wildlife.
 He leaves only a token nature reserve at the center to obtain permits, planning to pave everything over once Sierra Club activists have moved on to something else.

 Panic seizes Peter when he realizes the time and that he will be late for his son’s baseball game.
 He gulps down a cappuccino before checking his airline tickets.
 The coach category was chosen specifically on statistical grounds to reduce risk, with seats located as close as possible to emergency exits.
 He rushes into the corridor.